 First, we offer key definitions and clarify indicators of "rural, low income, and marginalized communities" as outlined in the GWSA.
 Next, we lay out draft guiding principles for a Just Transition.
-These are intended for the Council and subcommittees to evaluate as they develop their respective strategies and programming.
+These are intended for the Council and subcommittees to evaluate as they develop their respective recommendations.
 The Guiding Principles are meant to spark dialogue within Subcommittees and to serve as a grounding checkpoint to ensure the inclusion of equity.
-They will be especially useful in policy areas that might not traditionally be considered within an equity lens and would otherwise reinforce historically marginalized, disadvantaged and underserved communities.
+They will be especially useful in policy areas that might not traditionally be considered within an equity lensand would otherwise reinforce historically marginalized, disadvantaged and underserved communities.